sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 **Embedded systems** : are dedicated systems designed to perform a specific task within a larger device.
 They are often resource-constrained, have limited functionality, and are designed for real-time operation.
 Examples include systems in washing machines, microwave ovens, and medical devices.

 **Real-time systems** : are designed to provide timely and predictable responses to events.
 They must process inputs and generate outputs within strict time constraints.
-There are two types: hard real-time systems, where missing a deadline can cause failure, and soft real-time systems, where occasional deadline misses are acceptable.
 Examples include flight control systems and medical monitoring devices.

 ____